 21.1.
-Attendance, absence and exclusions are closely monitored.
+Attendance, absence and exclusions are closely monitored and the school works within the DFE statutory guidance of September 2016 regarding Children Missing in Education.
 A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
 The DSL will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.